 If you are unable to attend the awards ceremony, please have someone else attend in your place so they can pick up your buckle for you.
-If you would like your buckle mailed to you, a $25 mailing fee must be received in the WS office by September 1st.
+If you would like your buckle mailed to you, a $35 mailing fee must be received in the WS office by September 1st.
 All requests and fees must be received by the September 1st deadline.
-No exceptions.
-If you miss the deadline, you will not receive a finisher’s buckle.

 The Silver Buckle

 The Silver Buckle is perhaps the most coveted award in ultrarunning.
 With roots going back to the award given out to finishers of the Tevis Ride, the belt buckle has now become the standard for 100 mile races in the US.
 Some shorter races even award buckles to finishers.
 The Western States Silver Buckle has been hand crafted by the family run business Comstock Heritage in Carson City, NV since the beginning.
 Below is a picture of the buckle given to the winner.
 All sub-24 hour finishers receive a similar buckle.
 Note that because these are handcrafted, no two buckles will look exactly alike.